pouchdb-community/pouchdb-quick-search/README.md

 });
 ```

 The performance concerns for `skip` that apply to `allDocs()`/`query()` do not apply so much here, because no matter what, we have to read in all the doc IDs and calculate their score in order to sort them correctly.
-In other words, it is guaranteed that you will read the doc IDs of all matching documents into memory at once, no matter what values you set for `limit` and `skip`.
+In other words, it is guaranteed that you will read the doc IDs of all matching documents into memory, no matter what values you set for `limit` and `skip`.

 What this will optimize, however, is the attachment of metadata like `doc` and `highlighting` &ndash; it will only be done for the subset of results that you want.

 ### Boosting fields

-Fields may be boosted:
+Fields may be boosted, if you pass in an object rather than an array:

 ```js
 pouch.search({